 Mahāsāra Meditation is based on three limbs of practice: right understanding, right method, and right inner feeling.
-Under right understanding, we establish a conceptual foundation that will allow the practice to take root and blossom.
+Under right understanding, we establish a conceptual foundation that allows the practice to take root and blossom.
 Under right method, we learn a simple and beautiful meditation technique.
-Under right inner feeling, we learn how our emotions can deepen our practice.
+Under right inner feeling, we learn how emotions and intention can deepen our practice.

 Mahāsāra Meditation is practiced by sitting comfortably and receiving a mantra.
-A great deal of emphasis is placed on how to properly understand and repeat the mantra.
+A great deal of emphasis is placed on how to properly understand and think the mantra.

 Why mantra?
-Put simply, we experience the natural peace and bliss of our own deepest awareness when our thought stream calms down.
-Since our thoughts are essentially sound vibrations, we use sound itself to gently absorb and quiet them down.
+Put simply, we experience the natural peace and bliss of our own deepest awareness when our thought-stream calms down.
+Since thoughts are essentially sound vibrations, we use sound itself to gently absorb and quiet them down.
 When we work with a mantra, we do not practice forceful concentration or fight against our thoughts.
-We simply allow the vibration of the mantra to gently still our mind, revealing the deep reservoir of peace and bliss at the heart of our being.
+We silently think the mantra, allowing its vibration to gently still our mind and reveal the deep reservoir of peace and bliss at the heart of our being.